-The NFEC made the Framework & Standards available to the general public to provide educators and learners with guidelines to help improve financial capabilities.
+The NFEC worked with Dr Heidi Jacobs, an education leader known for her work in curriculum mapping and integration into lesson plans, to make the Framework & Standards available to the general public to provide educators and learners with guidelines to help improve financial capabilities.
 The overall purpose of the framework is to improve the quality and enhance the impact of instruction in financial literacy.
-Annual updates are planned as testing results and feedback are assessed – contribute your suggestions and become an active participant in the financial literacy movement by visiting the NFEC’s contributors & feedback page.

 The development team found that the age breakdowns in existing industry guidelines did not align with student’s cognitive abilities to evaluate key concepts.
-To address this problem, the NFEC team interviewed educators and sought research to provide evidence-based reasoning for the age breakdowns of the Framework & Standards.
+To address this problem, the NFEC team interviewed educators and sought research to provide evidence-based reasoning for the age breakdowns of the Certification age levels.

-The big ideas, essential questions, and content standards are separated into 4 groups: 1) PK – 2nd grade, 2) 3rd – 5th grade, 3) 6th – 8th grade, and 4) teen and adult.
+The youth personal finance certifications are separated into 4 groups: 1) PK – 2nd grade, 2) 3rd – 5th grade, 3) 6th – 8th grade, and 4) teen and adult.
 The NFEC separated each age range grouping into ‘beginner,’ ‘intermediate,’ and ‘advanced’ categories using Webb’s Depth of Knowledge framework.
 This design gives the instructor flexibility to assess and push participants to encourage higher levels of achievement.

-The Financial Literacy Framework & Standards for kids was developed using Piaget’s Theory of Cognitive Development as a model and their understanding of key concepts – separating material based on cognitive abilities (pre-operational ages 2 to7, concrete operational ages 7 to 11, and formal operational for those older than age 11).
+The personal finance certification assessments were developed using Piaget’s Theory of Cognitive Development as a model and their understanding of key concepts – separating material based on cognitive abilities (pre-operational ages 2 to7, concrete operational ages 7 to 11, and formal operational for those older than age 11).
 The NFEC converted the ages to grade levels to ensure that students had the cognitive abilities and skills necessary to successfully complete the lessons at each level.

-Above age 11, the framework and standards were separated based on students’ math abilities and understanding.
+Above age 11, the learning barometers were separated based on students’ math abilities and understanding.
 In the 7th and 8th grade (ages 11 to 14) students are learning the skills essential to making fundamental personal finance calculations, including negative numbers, rates, decimals, and basic statistics needed to solve personal finance problems.

 For younger children, the NFEC also explored the key concepts featured in the report ‘Financial Literacy Programs Targeted on Pre-School Children: Development and Evaluation,’ including development of the concepts of number, time, money and income, value, market and exchange, choice, and social values.